gtystahl/ase23/README.md

 The onGrid.md holds information on how to run the tests as well as other .html files in the docs for each files seperately stored in ./docs/hw4

 The **WRITEUP** is stored in ./docs/hw4/Task5Writeup.md.
 The regrids for task 5 were also added to the testing yaml so the results can be found in task5Out.txt in the ./etc/out/ folder.

+I have also added them to the main folder of the repo for easier grading

+## hw5
+This folder holds the files for the Fifth homework aimed at creating our clustering algorithm and optimization of such clustering with sway.

+The onBins.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

+I have also added for this homework, a bash script to run bins.py called **hw5Runner.sh** to make it easier to grade